 Generally speaking, although security in Ethiopia is sometimes questionable, crime in Ethiopia isn’t as bad as you would expect.
-Act like you would anywhere else in Africa: apply all possible precaution measures and remain alert to any crime.
+Act as you would anywhere else in Africa: apply all possible precaution measures and remain alert to any crime.

 TRANSPORT & TAXIS RISK : HIGH

 Transport in Ethiopia is risky and tourists should be cautious at all times, especially when traveling on roads in Ethiopia.
 There have been many incidents of highway robberies and carjacking by armed bandits outside urban areas, often resulting in violence.
 Be wary of other motorists warning you of a mechanical problem or loose tire, as it may just be a ploy to get you to stop the vehicle.